Naal ok zin los vahriinnote

 - The Pokémon meme Furret Walk is typically backed by a simple woodwind rendition of the Accumula Town theme, also from Pokémon Black and White.
 It has since gotten lyrics.
 Many, many, many lyrics.
 Amusingly, there's also a version that crosses over with "The World Revolving" from the Deltarune soundtrack and also features lyrics for both songs.

 - Gourmet Race has been given this treatment.

-- Serving as a Theme Tune Cameo, the Mass Effect 3 love theme is sung by Tali, if she was romanced by the player, in the Citadel Downloadable Content; she mentions that it's the main theme of the Show Within a Show, "Fleet And Flotilla".
+- Serving as Diegetic Soundtrack Usage, the Mass Effect 3 love theme is sung by Tali, if she was romanced by the player, in the Citadel Downloadable Content; she mentions that it's the main theme of the Show Within a Show, "Fleet and Flotilla".